-Through the Innovation Grant Program, farmers are developing practical solutions to the issues they are facing in the field today.
-For example, one program participant is developing a method to plant cover crops in a way that limits both expense and time.
+Through the Minnesota Corn Innovation Grant Program, corn farmers are taking the lead on research seeking innovative, yet practical, solutions to on-farm issues.
+For example, farmers are developing a method to plant cover crops in a way that limits both expense and time.
 If successful, farmers would now be able to reap the benefits of cover crops—preventing erosion and increasing nitrogen uptake—without the barriers.

 The state’s corn growers are also investing in innovation off the farm.

-Today’s farm operations are evolving to become more sustainable and environmentally responsible, and Minnesota’s corn growers are proud to drive this continued innovation.
+Today’s farms and the uses for their products are evolving to become more sustainable and environmentally responsible, and Minnesota’s corn growers are proud to drive this continued innovation.
 It is one of many ways MN Corn Grows MN.